67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Vatican City.

-Monaco is the confident wrong answer (it is second smallest).
-Vatican City covers 0.49 square kilometres inside Rome, with fewer than 800 permanent residents.
-It has its own postal service, railway station, and army (the Swiss Guard).
-A full state on an area smaller than most US golf courses.
+Plenty of teams write Monaco, which is actually second smallest.
+Vatican City wins at 0.49 square kilometres inside Rome, with fewer than 800 permanent residents.
+It runs its own postal service, railway station, and army (the Swiss Guard).
+A full state on a footprint smaller than most US golf courses.

 51. Which continent has the most countries?
 (Medium)